eclipse/kuksa.val/doc/jwt.md

   "admin": true,
   "iat": 1516239022,
   "exp": 1606239022,
+  "metadata": "rw",
   "kuksa-vss":  {
      "*": "rw"
   }
 }
 ```

 This are the rules to create a valid kuksa.val token

 1. The JWT Token should contain a "kuksa-vss" claim.
 2. Under the "kuksa-vss" claim the permissions can be granted using key value pair.
 The key should be the path in the signal tree and the value should be strings with "r" for READ-ONLY, "w" for WRITE-ONLY and "rw" or "wr" for READ-AND-WRITE permission.
 See the image above.
 3. The permissions can contain wild-cards.
 For eg "Vehicle.OBD.\*" : "rw" will grant READ-WRITE access to all the signals under Vehicle.OBD.
 4. The permissions can be granted to a branch.
 For eg "Signal.Vehicle" : "rw" will grant READ-WRITE access to all the signals under Signal.Vehicle branch.
+5. Optionally, you can also define the permissions for metadata, default metadata permission is READ-ONLY, you can also add "w" to modify metadata of vss tree in runtime.

  This is an example of another token that allows read access to OBD signals and write access to a single leaf